Dr. Shirley L. Thomson Award for Young Curators

 - Must use open and fair recruitment methods to select a candidate meeting the eligibility criteria, and meet all applicable employment laws.

-- Ensure the participation of the intern at the CMA National Conference (please include this in your budget request, regardless if the project is over or not by that date; the 2016 CMA National conference will be held in Halifax (N.S.), from April 11 to 15, 2016, at the Westin Nova Scotian Hotel.
+- Ensure the participation of the intern at the CMA National Conference (please include this in your budget request, regardless if the project is over or not by that date; the 2017 CMA National conference will be held in Ottawa (ON), from April 3 to 7, 2017).

 - Successful applicants may not reapply in the succeeding year.

 All decisions by the jury will be final.

 All applications will be juried by a panel of experienced and senior museum curatorial professionals in the visual arts field.
 Members of the jury are not eligible to be applicants or to be in the employment of an institution that applies to the Award.

 You simply have to complete and submit the online nomination form available in the CMA member portal .
 The form requires the following information:

 - Project proposal: Include the working title and a summary of the proposal

 The project must be clearly defined (objectives, methodology, measurable outcomes) as well as the job description and work plan.

 A comprehensive budget proposal is required, showing the funding from the Shirley Thomson Award (maximum $15,000) and other sources of support (confirmed or proposed must be indicated).
 The applicant's commitment to raise additional resources/funding to increase the value of this internship will be taken into consideration but will not be an exclusive factor.
 Quality of the learning experience will be the guiding principle.